thibmeu/ietf-draft-privacypass-batched-tokens/draft-ietf-privacypass-batched-tokens.md

 Upon receipt of the request, the Issuer validates the following conditions:

-- The BatchTokenRequest contains a supported token_type equal to one of the batched token types defined in this document.
+- The AmortizedBatchTokenRequest contains a supported token_type of the privatley verifiable token kind.
-- The BatchTokenRequest.truncated_token_key_id corresponds to a key ID of a Public Key owned by the issuer.
+- The AmortizedBatchTokenRequest.truncated_token_key_id corresponds to a key ID of a Public Key owned by the issuer.
-- Nr, as determined based on the size of BatchTokenRequest.blinded_elements, is less than or equal to the number of tokens that the issuer can issue in a single batch.
+- Nr, as determined based on the size of AmortizedBatchTokenRequest.blinded_elements, is less than or equal to the number of tokens that the issuer can issue in a single batch.

 If any of these conditions is not met, the Issuer MUST return an HTTP 422 (Unprocessable Content) error to the client.

-The Issuer then tries to deseralize the i-th element of BatchTokenRequest.blinded_elements using DeserializeElement from {{Section 2.1 of OPRF}}, yielding `blinded_element_i` of type `Element`.
-If this fails for any of the BatchTokenRequest.blinded_elements values, the Issuer MUST return an HTTP 422 (Unprocessable Content) error to the client.
+The Issuer then tries to deseralize the i-th element of AmortizedBatchTokenRequest.blinded_elements using DeserializeElement from
+{{Section 2.1 of OPRF}}, yielding `blinded_element_i` of type `Element`.
+If this fails for any of the AmortizedBatchTokenRequest.blinded_elements values, the Issuer MUST return an HTTP 422 (Unprocessable Content) error to the client.
 Otherwise, if the Issuer is willing to produce a token to the Client, the issuer forms a list of `Element` values, denoted `blinded_elements`, and computes a blinded response as follows:

 ~~~
 server_context = SetupVOPRFServer(ciphersuiteID, skI, pkI)